your French knitting companion

 Resizing works on a simple principle: if you know how many stitches make one inch, you can calculate how many stitches make any measurement.

-Stitches needed = Desired inches × Stitches per inch
+Stitches needed = Desired inches ร— Stitches per inch

 If your gauge is 5 stitches per inch and you want a 40-inch bust, you need 200 stitches.
+If your gauge is 4 stitches per inch and you want the same 40-inch bust, you need 160 stitches.
+The target measurement stays the same; the stitch count changes to suit your yarn and needle combination.

 Step 1: Determine Your Target Measurements